Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 As shown above, the [F] next to the partitions indicates that the disk has failed or is faulty.

-Next, remove these partitions from the RAID arrays to fully remove the disk from the RAID.
+Next, we remove these partitions from the RAID arrays to fully remove the disk from the RAID.

 ```sh
 root@rescue12-customer-eu (nsxxxxx.ip-xx-xx-xx.eu) ~ # mdadm --manage /dev/md2 --remove /dev/nvme0n1p2